Linktoyinka/Assignments/readme.md

 ## 🚀 About Week 3 Second Project
-Week 3 Task from by Zuri designed by me is a project consisting of two project
+Week 3 Task from by Zuri designed by me is a project consisting of two project.

 ## Project Detail
 ### Portfolio